 In the 1990s, the teller counter was the primary customer-facing area in the financial service industry, and so improvement efforts were leveraged in this arena.
 With increased improvements in technology and online banking utilization, however, process improvement efforts have shifted to internal areas.

-I had the opportunity to work on business process improvement efforts with a call center a few years back.
+I had the opportunity to work on business process improvement efforts with a call center.
 The call center employees were feeling a great deal of stress due to expected response times and resolution on customer inquiries or complaints.
 Management collected a lot of data regarding hold times, the number of representatives available to answer calls and average call length.
 To improve these measures, management posted live updates on a board to promote a little competition (Figure 1).